Pilgrim Sailing

 Although I certainly wouldn't call myself an expert, I have made a lot of cheese platters over the past ten years, and have enjoyed refining it as I go along!
 So, how do I do it?

-I always select three kinds of cheese to go on my cheese board, unless catering for a large group of people when you may need to add a couple of extras.
+I always select three kinds of cheese to go on my platter, unless I'm catering for a large group of people for which you may need to add a couple of extras.

 Side note: The importance of the Jatz cracker was confirmed by one of our regular guests onboard Pilgrim.
 Just before I brought out the cheese platter, he proudly announced that one of the favourite things about our sunset cruises was that we always served Jatz on the cheese platter.
 You can imagine how hard it was to tell him that due to an oversight on my part, we had run out on that day.
 Note, I have not run out again since!!!

-2. Some plain crackers - water biscuits or wafers.
-If you're buying wafer crackers, make sure you don't buy a cheap brand as they go stale very quickly once exposed to the air.
+- Water biscuits or wafer crackers.
+Some plain crackers to add some variety to the platter.
+If you're buying wafer crackers, make sure you don't buy a cheap brand as they go stale very quickly once opened and exposed to air.
+Store them in a plastic container int the fridge to make them last much longer.

 x